neyhartj/sequence_handling/README.md

 ### plot\_cov.R

 The `plot_cov.R` script is the graphical brains behind the `Plot_Coverage.sh` script.
 The latter will automatically call upon the former to create the coverage plots based off coverage maps.
-One needs to neither open this script nor run it from the command line to generate coverage plots unless one desires to change the graphical parameters.
+It is not necessary to open this script directly, except for making modifications to the graphical parameters.

 ##### dependencies